alexiskadje-ai/MEng-Dissertation/README.md

  Overview

-This repository contains the complete implementation of my Master's dissertation: **"Predicting Maize Yield in Western Highlands using Satellite Imagery, Climate Data, and Soil Properties"**.
+This repository contains the complete implementation of my Master's dissertation: "PREDICTIVE ANALYTICS FOR CROP YIELD MODELLING CASE OF MAIZE IN THE WESTERN HIGHLANDS OF CAMEROON".
 The research develops a hybrid machine learning framework that integrates multi-source geospatial and agricultural data to predict maize yields with uncertainty quantification.
  Research Objectives

 - Develop a hybrid ConvLSTM-XGBoost model for spatio-temporal yield prediction